pymc-devs/pymc/sphinxdocs/modelbuilding.rst

   \end{eqnarray*}

-So far, so good.
 Now suppose we have some knowledge of other related experiments and we have a good idea of what :math:`S` will be independent of the value of :math:`\beta`.
 It's not obvious how to work this 'soft data', because as we've written the model :math:`S` is completely determined by :math:`\beta`.
 There are three options within the strict Bayesian hierarchical framework:

-* Work the soft data into the prior on :math:`\beta`.
+* Express the soft data as an informative prior on :math:`\beta`.

 * Incorporate the data from the previous experiments explicitly into the model.